scribe-org/Scribe-iOS/README.md

 ### Scribe language keyboards for iOS

-**Scribe-iOS** is a pack of iOS and iPadOS system keyboards that color nouns typed in messaging apps based on their gender.
-The keyboards give users the confidence that they are using words in an appropriate context, and further helps language learners remember word genders through color association.
-Planned functionality includes in-chat verb conjugation and other grammar query features.
+**Scribe-iOS** is a pack of iOS and iPadOS power keyboards for language learners.
+Features include verb conjugation and gender based coloration of nouns that give users the tools needed to communicate with confidence.
 Being fully open-source, Scribe prioritizes user privacy and doesn't ask for access to any user data.
 German and Spanish are currently the only supported languages, but the Scribe team has interest in creating keyboards for all languages of interest.

 # **Contents**<a id="contents"></a>